mikekelly/hal_specification/hal_specification.md

 ## General Description

-HAL is a lean, simple, domain-agnostic hypermedia type for providing links in REST APIs.
-It has both JSON and XML variants.
+HAL is a simple way of linking in REST APIs with JSON or XML.

 Essentially, HAL provides a set of conventions for expressing hyperlinks to, and embeddedness of, related resources - the rest of a HAL representation is just plain old JSON or XML.

-HAL is a bit like HTML for machines, in that it is domain-agnostic and is capable of driving any hypertext application.
-The difference is that HTML is intended for presenting a graphical hypertext interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface (aka.
-REST API) to 'automated actors'.
+HAL is a bit like HTML for machines, in that it is designed to drive many different types of application.
+The difference is that HTML is intended for presenting a graphical hypertext interface to a 'human actor', whereas HAL is intended for presenting a machine hypertext interface to 'automated actors'.

 This document contains a formalised specification of HAL.
 For a friendlier, more pracitcal introduction to HAL you can read this article: [JSON Linking with HAL][3]

 HAL has two main components: Resources and Links.
-Resources have their own state, links, and embedded resources (which are resources in their own right).
-Links primarily map link relations to URIs in a key/value fashion.
-Below is an image illustrating this information model:
+* Resources can have their own state, links, and other embedded resources.
+* Links have link relations (rels) that signal how the to interpret the target resource.

+Below is an image illustrating HAL's information model:

 ![The HAL Information model][4]

-HAL is a media type with which applications are meant to be developed and exposed as sets of traversable link relations.
+HAL is two media types (application/hal+json & application/hal+xml) with which applications are meant to be developed and exposed as sets of traversable link relations.

-Instead of using linkless JSON/XML or developing a custom media type, you can use HAL and focus on designing the link relations which drive your application.
+Instead of using linkless JSON/XML, or spending time developing a custom media type, you can just use HAL and focus on creating link relations to drive your application.

 HAL encourages the use of link relations to: